Usage Overview#

 Attribute Types and Units#

 Many of the attributes in the Strava API are either temporal (or interval) types or quantities that have implicit units associated with them.
-In both cases these are represented using richer python types than the simple string or numeric values that Strava REST API returns.
+In both cases, richer python types than the simple string or numeric values that the Strava REST API returns can be accessed as follows:

 Date/Time Types#